Copying an Existing Course to New Academic Term

 1. Be sure that your department has listed the course(s) in the corresponding Class Schedule of The Bulldog Connection as mode of instruction ONLINE or HYBRID; it is the only clear indicator to the students that the entire content or part of it would be delivered online.

 3. Open the DEV template and verify it has all critical components such as "Start Here!-->About this Course" (syllabus, instructor information,..), course multimedia content found in "Course Materials", "Modules" or "Course Weeks", depending on the schema used by the author; Assignments, Discussions, Full Grade Center Columns, and Groups (if you use this feature).
 These are key components of online pedagogy under Quality Matters standards; absence of any of these components strongly would impair the course quality and negatively affect students.
 It may happen that a certain semester version of the course is more current than the DEV template; then, consult with Academic Computing how to do partial changes to the master template -this must be always the most current.
+A key component to check is the Grade Center; it must have the required columns for grading the course activities and either the Total Column or the Weighted Column must add-up to the total points or 100 per cent of the grade.
+Use Manage-->Column Organization to determine that all columns have the desired points and there are no hidden columns.
+If you do not know how to get rid of them, please call Academic Computing.
+Only one column must be set to "External Grade" (PeopleSoft Grade), either Total for points system or Weighted Grade for percentage system; edit the corresponding column and select External Grade, then delete the other column to avoid confusion of students.
 Once you have verified that the template is OK, you will make it the SOURCE for copy.

 4. This step is bulleted because it is a sequence by itself: